stolksdorf/xo/README.md

 render(MyApp('Mark'), document.body.children[0]);
 ```

-In this example `xo.comp` is wrapping a function and turning it into a `component` that has Hooks attached to it's scoped `this`. `xo.x` takes a template string that describes HTML along with "holes" where other values should go, this is called a `blueprint`. `xo` will render the HTML to the DOM, and then update each of the "holes" with their coressponding values (which can be any javascript value, including other `blueprints` and/or `components`).
+In this example `xo.comp` is wrapping a function and turning it into a `component` that has Hooks attached to it's scoped `this`. `xo.x` takes a template string that describes HTML along with "holes" where other values should go, this is called a `blueprint`. `xo` will render the HTML to the DOM, and then update each of the "holes" with their corresponding values (which can be any javascript value, including other `blueprints` and/or `components`).
 If any of those values would change (such as via `useState`), `xo` will only update the exact value that has changed, no other values, and does not re-draw the HTML to the DOM.
 We call these "surgical updates".

 This technique was based on [lit-html](https://lit-html.polymer-project.org/guide).